Homeowners Insurance

 Homeowners Insurance: The Full Package

-Dwelling coverage protects the physical structure — walls, roof, foundation, built-in systems — against covered perils like fire, windstorm, hail, lightning, and vandalism.
+Dwelling coverage protects the physical structure, walls, roof, foundation, built-in systems, against covered perils like fire, windstorm, hail, lightning, and vandalism.
 Other structures coverage extends that to detached buildings on your property: garages, fences, sheds.
-Personal property coverage protects everything inside — furniture, electronics, clothing, appliances.
+Personal property coverage protects everything inside, furniture, electronics, clothing, appliances.
 Loss of use pays your additional living expenses if a covered event makes your home uninhabitable.
 Liability coverage handles lawsuits and medical bills if someone is injured on your property.
 And medical payments coverage handles smaller guest injuries regardless of fault.

-The average homeowners premium runs $1,800–$2,200 per year, though it varies enormously by state, home value, and risk factors.
 For a complete walkthrough of what each component covers and how the limits work, see our beginner’s guide to homeowners insurance.

 Young renter in her apartment researching renters insurance coverage options on a tablet